©2019 Copyright by Raymond Cannefax

 It is interesting to read the lyrics to Celebration of the Lizard King.
 The songs seem filled with numerous messages about things other than what we normally encounter in life.

-Jim was known to have spent considerable time with Indians, with native Americans, Pueblo and Navajo, who reside in, or near southern California.
+Jim was known to have spent considerable time with native Americans, Pueblo and Navajo, who reside in, or near southern California.
 He was also known to have spent considerable time in the Joshua Tree National Forest,.

 In one of The Doors albums, “Waiting for the Sun”, Jim had wanted “Celebration of the Lizard” to take up most of the second side.
 Valuable studio time was spent on doing that on the initial recording of side two.
-While the lyrics were printed on the inner sleeve, very little of the initial studio recording of side two made it to the album.
+While the lyrics were printed on the inner sleeve, very little of the initially long studio recording of side two made it to the album.

 “Celebration of the Lizard” is where the well-known Jim Morrison quote “I am the lizard king, I can do anything” comes from.
 Below are the lyrics to that series of songs: